Lukasye/ds_project_ws2223_group3/README.md

 03.12.2022: realizing the multithread function.
 Now the model can automatically set up the udp_listen function.
 Optimize the structure of codes.
 New abstract function for auction component:`interface()`, `state_update()` and some small gadgets.
 Broadcast logic finished! unused user function deleted!
 Now we have a fully functioning broadcast system!<br>
 04.12.2022: Tiny bugs fixed.
 Now the clients can also use the `find` method to join a group via redirect.
 Implemented remote methode invocation with no returned value.<br>
+05.12.2022: Dealt with the redundant request problem and optimize the structure.
+New function `assign()` to separate the main server logic with the servers.<br>

 ### TODO<br>
 1. ~~broadcast logic~~
 2. ~~forwarding test~~
+3. number of clients update function
-3. heartbeat
+4. heartbeat
-4. ip mask for broadcast
+5. ip mask for broadcast
-5. Debug mode
+6. Debug mode
-6. comment!!!!
+7. comment!!!!
-7. make code more beautiful
+8. make code more beautiful
-8. BIG PROBLEM: I don't know how to add emoji in markdown!!
+9. BIG PROBLEM: I don't know how to add emoji in markdown!!